Suryanshu-Pugla/Suryanshu-Pugla.github.io/README.md

 <img src="https://raw.githubusercontent.com/Suryanshu-Pugla/Suryanshu-Pugla.github.io/main/images/Pic-%20Suryanshu%20Pugla.jpg" width = "400" height="500">

-# Experienced Professional and adapatable to change
+# Experienced Professional and Adapatable to Change
 A dynamic professional with essential qualities of a leader.
 A critical thinker, quick learner, possessing innate ability to adapt to any domain and deliver remarkable results.
 ## Education
 - Bachelors of Engineering in Electrical Engineering